 You cannot expect your visitors to convert if you haven’t offered them any value.
 It’s important that you build a loyal audience before starting to monetize your content.
 Monetizing too early is actually one of the top 10 mistakes affiliates make when starting out.
-If you’re interested in reading more about common pitfalls and how to avoid them, you might want to check our post Top 10 Mistakes Made by New Affiliate Marketers.

 You should think about affiliate marketing as an exchange.
 You provide valuable content to your audience, and in return your audience might consider any offers that you present.
 Of course, provided that these offers bring value to them by solving a problem they have.

 - Think about monetization

 Once you have picked your niche and built an audience, think about how to monetize it.
 Whatever you choose to write about needs to bring you money in the long term.There can be a conflict between your passion and profitability.
 But since your primary goal as an affiliate marketer is to make money, the monetization aspect is important.
 Make your research to confirm that your niche has enough monetary potential.

 Affiliate networks are more suitable for you if you have no particular strategy or clear idea about your niche.
 Maybe you just want to try your hand at affiliate marketing and see how it works out.If, however, you’re determined that you prefer to work in affiliate marketing on a larger scale, it’s better to consider, for example, SaaS affiliate programs.
 Software as a service (SaaS) has the potential for higher profits since the value of such software is higher.
 Many of them, including Supermetrics, sell recurring monthly licenses to their software which means recurring fixed commissions for you as an affiliate.
 If you want to read more about our program, you can check the Supermetrics Affiliate Program page.